ciaracade/bme-it-bot/README.md

+Thank you for clarifying!
+Since you’re using the **Slack Python SDK**, let me update the README to reflect a Python-based setup.
+Here's the revised version:

-# Biomedical Engineering IT Dept Slack Bot
+# UMich Biomedical Engineering IT Dept Slack Bot
 👩🏽‍💻 A chatbot that seamlessly integrates **TeamDynamix**, **OpenAI**, and **Slack** to streamline ticket management for the **University of Michigan Biomedical Engineering IT Department**.

 ---